skip to main content

 A scam occurs when you authorize payment, but do not receive the product or service expected.

-• EXAMPLE: You use Zelle® to send money to someone as payment for festival tickets, but you never receive the festival tickets.
+• EXAMPLE: You use Zelle® to pay someone for festival tickets you found online.
+After sending the money, the seller disappears, and you never receive the tickets.

-• WHAT TO DO: Call Provident Bank immediately to report the scam.
+• WHAT TO DO: Call Provident Bank immediately to report the scam and report it to the Federal Trade Commission at reportfraud.ftc.gov.